masakudamatsu/site-search-chatbot/memory-bank/progress.md

     - Generate embeddings for each chunk (`generateEmbeddings`).
     - Store the data in the database (`storeEmbeddings`).
     - Orchestrate the full process (`ingestData`).
+- A fully integrated, end-to-end data ingestion API (`/api/ingest`) that connects the web crawler to the Supabase/AI pipeline.

 ## What's Left to Build
-- **Crawler/Ingestion Integration (In Progress):**
-    - Install `@supabase/supabase-js`.
-    - Enhance `crawlWebsite` in `src/lib/crawler.ts` with an `onPageCrawled` callback.
-    - Implement the Supabase client in `src/lib/supabase.ts`.
-    - Implement the Together AI embedding client in `src/lib/ai.ts`.
-    - Create an ingestion endpoint at `src/app/api/ingest/route.ts`.
-- **Cron Job**: Set up the Vercel cron job to trigger the process.
+- **Cron Job**: Set up a Vercel cron job to trigger the `/api/ingest` endpoint regularly.

 ## Deferred Tasks
 ### Web crawler